McLaren MP4/4: Team performance

 Other than the four retirements, the lowest finishing position for the MP4/4 was a 6th in Round 13 in Portugal, and 4th in the next race in Spain, with both recorded by Senna.
 During both races, his car was hampered by fuel readout problems which forced him to run slower than he otherwise could have in order to have enough fuel to finish.
 Both races were won by Alain Prost.
+Those lower finishing places in the top 6 actually helped Senna's championship position as, under the Best 11 Scores rule, he could drop both whereas Prost, who only ever finished 1st or 2nd in the 14 races he finished, had to drop three of his 2nd place finishes.

 At the end of the season, McLaren-Honda had taken both the Constructors and Drivers' titles (Senna edging out Prost due to winning more races - only the eleven best results counted, so even though Prost scored more overall points, Senna's 8 first-place finishes to Prost's 7, meant Senna took the championship title.)
 McLaren-Honda, who scored a then-record 199 points in the Constructors Championship, wrapped up the Constructors title with a 1-2 finish in Belgium for Round 11 of the 16 race season, it was the team's eighth 1-2 finish of the season (Senna and Prost would finish 1-2 twice more, in Japan and Australia).
 The team finished the season a massive 134 points in front of 2nd placed Ferrari.